Francisco José Olivares: Last years

 Olivares spent the rest of his life linked to the Cathedral of Salamanca, although trying to achieve greater recognition.
-On October 7, 1825, he managed to be appointed, upon request to the council, as the master of the chapel of the Cathedral of Segovia, but he rejected the same on February 9, 1826.
-On March 4, 1830, competitive examinations were called for the position of director and composer from the Royal Chapel of Madrid, showing Olivares, but without achieving the square.
+On 7 October 1825, he managed to be appointed, upon request to the council, as the master of the chapel of the Cathedral of Segovia, but he rejected the appointment on 9 February 1826.
+On 4 March 1830, competitive examinations were called for the position of director and composer from the Royal Chapel of Madrid, showing Olivares, but without achieving the appointment.
 In 1839 he assumed part of the functions of the chapel master when Doyagüe could not fulfill them, due to his advanced age.
-He was benefited by Queen Isabella II under the concordat in 1851, but was unable to retire due to the precarious economic situation of the cathedral.
+He was benefited by Queen Isabella II under the Concordat of 1851, but was unable to retire due to the precarious economic situation of the cathedral.
 He died in 1854.

 Work

-His work is mainly religious and vocal, including carols, psalms, motets, masses, lamentations etc., although he also cultivated profane genres such as song and scene.
-Among his theoretical works, the Composition Treaty is worth mentioning.
+His work is mainly religious and vocal, including carols, psalms, motets, requiem masses, lamentations etc., although he also cultivated secular genres such as song and scene.
+Among his theoretical works, the composition treaty is worth mentioning.
 The archive of the Cathedral of Salamanca preserves some thirty of his works.
-Other works are kept in the National Library and the Royal Conservatory of Madrid.
+Other works are kept in the National Library of Spain and the Madrid Royal Conservatory.